glidingnz/scoringscripts/README.md

 'double_seater'  = '2 Seater'           //  Unofficial Class (uncandicapped)

 ## Local Test Harness (FreePascal + Node.js)

+## FOR SCORERS: IGNORE THIS.
+The Following is only for Testing By Developers !!! ##

 This repo now includes a local scoring test harness to run the Pascal Script against fixture data.